RomainL972/lebbadi/README.md

 * EMAIL_ADDRESS_TO - the e-mail address receiving the mails
 * NAME_TO - the name displayed with EMAIL_ADDRESS_TO
 * EMAIL_HOST - the e-mail address provider SMTP server address
-* EMAIL_HOST - the e-mail address provider SMTP server port
+* EMAIL_PORT - the e-mail address provider SMTP server port
 * EMAIL_SSL - set to 1 if the SMTP server is using SSL
 * EMAIL_PASSWORD - the e-mail address password
 * TIMEZONE - your timezone (optional)